-Recognized a Silver-level Bike Friendly University in 2017, WashU supports bicyclists and seeks to expand the use of bicycles among its community.
+Recognized as a Silver-level Bike Friendly University in 2017, WashU supports bicyclists and seeks to expand the use of bicycles in its community.
 One way WashU has recently reinforced its commitment to supporting bicycling is by rolling out a new bike registration program, through the 529 Garage, the industry’s first mobile-based bicycle registration system designed for college campuses.

 “Bike theft continues to be a problem on all college campuses including here at Washington University,” reports Captain Dave Goodwin, Patrol Operations Bureau Commander with WUPD.
 “Registering your bike discourages theft and aids in identification should your bike be stolen.”

 Bike registration consists of documenting and recording important information about a bike, including its serial number and ownership, in order to facilitate its recovery if it’s lost or stolen.
-Upon completion of the registration form, the bike owner receives a registration decal – also known as shield – that must be affixed to the bicycle frame in a visible manner.
+Upon completion of the registration form, the bike owner receives a registration decal – also known as a “shield” – that must be affixed to the bicycle frame in a visible manner.

 The 529 Shield (pictured above) serves as a theft deterrent, as it puts would-be thieves on alert that the bike is in the system and also allows campus (and off-campus) police to contact the owner should they recover a stolen bicycle or if a bike is improperly parked or locked.

-The new registration system will assist the WashU Police Department and neighboring police jurisdictions investigate bike theft that are reported to them.
+The new registration system will assist the WashU Police Department and neighboring police jurisdictions investigate bike thefts that are reported to them.
 When a victim reports a theft from their phone, details and photographs of the missing bike and its last seen location are immediately shared with other 529 Garage members in the area who can respond with tips to the owner right from their smartphones.
 This allows the cycling community to be on the lookout for recently stolen bikes and support each other if they spot suspicious activity.

-Every WashU-affiliated faculty, staff and student using a bike on the Danforth campus is eligible to receive free bike registration through Parking & Transportation.
+Every WashU-affiliated faculty, staff, and student using a bike on the Danforth campus is eligible to receive free bike registration through Parking & Transportation.